hobbyistmaker/TH3D-Unified-U1.R2/README.md

-**This is a configuration for an Ender 3 running the Unified firmware maintained by TH3D, equipped with the EZABL on a Petsfang mount.**
+**This is a configuration for an Ender 3 running the Unified firmware maintained by TH3D, equipped with the EZABL on a Petsfang mount.
+Babystepping is enabled.**

 ----------